Kingsway English Centre, Worcester

 Kingsway House still operates the building today and has its own website https://www.kingsway-house.co.uk

-Worcester School of English is a new venture that was set up by Rick and Sue Johns in January 2021 to utilise their 30 years’ experience in the EFL world.
-It offers unique English programmes designed to fit the new environment created by the Covid pandemic – that is one where social distancing and other measures are necessary to help people feel comfortable in face-to-face situations again.
+Worcester School is a new venture that was set up by Rick and Sue Johns in 2021 to utilise their 30+ years’ experience in the EFL world.
+It offers unique work-related training programmes where professional adults from abroad can come and improve their business skills immersed in an English speaking environment.

-The school is located in Kingsway House business centre and rents rooms as required for teaching purposes.
-It has complete access to the communal areas of the business centre at all times, so no matter how many or how few students there are, there is always space to relax outside of classes.
+The training centre is located in Kingsway House business centre and rents rooms as required for tutoring purposes.
+It has complete access to the communal areas of the business centre at all times, so no matter how many or how few participants there are, there is always space to relax outside of classes.

-Worcester School of English is a ‘demand led’ operation which means it expands its courses and facilities according to the demands of its customers.
-This means that it is a stable business model and students can book courses with confidence.
+Worcester School is a ‘demand led’ operation which means it expands its programmes and facilities according to the demands of its customers.
+This means that it is a stable business model and participants can book programmes with confidence.